-Our studies of capacitation paved the way for the Cap-Score Sperm Function Test.
+Our studies of capacitation paved the way for the Cap-Score Assay.
 Androvia co-founder Dr. Alex Travis, who made a number of discoveries related to capacitation, describes the process of capacitation in this video.

 Capacitation is the process sperm must undergo to become able to fertilize an egg.
 Inside the female tract, the membranes of capacitating sperm undergo several changes that allow sperm to: